-My research sits at the intersection of biological metaphysics and ethics, especially in biomedical contexts.
+I’m a philosopher specializing in the metaphysics of the human person and its ethical implications, especially in biomedical contexts.
 In particular, I’ve written on animalism, the view that we are animals, developing it in a way that is sensitive to research in biology, neuroscience, and psychology.
 More broadly, I apply this scientifically robust version of animalism to questions in bioethics, philosophy of medicine, and philosophy of religion.

 Course info can be found here.